JSpeedie/G2ME-legacy/README.md

 `G2ME -h Julian`

-Stands for Output-File-in-**H**uman-readable-form.
+Stands for Output-File-in-**H**uman-Readable-Form.
 Often used to output a file and use various shell commands to parse data for things such as "Record Against *x-player*" or "Sets Played".